Jonathan Michie: Shareholders United

 Michie was one of the first chairpersons of Shareholders United, formerly Shareholders United Against Murdoch, a not-for-profit organisation dedicated to promote fan ownership in Manchester United Football Club.
 They successfully thwarted Rupert Murdoch's attempt to take over Manchester United.
 When his term as chair passed in 2004, Shareholders United had over 30,000 members and owned 1% of Manchester United.
-The organisation is now known as the Manchester United Supporters' Trust.
+The organization is now known as the Manchester United Supporters' Trust.